andrea-ballatore/open-geo-data-education/README.md

 ## Maintainer

-Andrea Ballatore (Birkbeck, University of London) [aballatore.space](https://aballatore.space)
+Andrea Ballatore (Birkbeck, University of London) &bull; [aballatore.space](https://aballatore.space)

 ## Disclaimer

 - These datasets are strictly intended for **educational, non-commercial use**.
-- The datasets have been heavily processed and simplified for educational use, removing some meta-data and details.
+- The datasets have been heavily processed and simplified, removing some meta-data and details.
 - If you want to use these datasets for scientific research or commercial activities, please refer to the original data source.
 - If you think that my version of a dataset infringes its license, please let me know and I will remove it.